daferdur/pxt-myHX711/README.md

 ||get N average value||

-This block function gets the final value of the weight applying the configured scale and offset.
+This block function gets the final value of the weight applying the configured offset only without scale.
 The N parameter must be higher than 1.
 The returned result will be N averaged.

 ## get N average reading units